minqiaowang/db21c-new-features/sql-macros/sql-macros.md

      SQL>
      ```

-     It's can not use the index and still full table scan.
+     It can not use the index and still full table scan.

-12. sadf

 ## **Step 3:**  Use a SQM as a table expression

 1. Create a SQM to calculate the budget of a department.
 If `SCALAR` or `TABLE` is not specified, `TABLE` is the default.

    ```
-   SQL> CREATE OR REPLACE FUNCTION budget return varchar2 SQL_MACRO
+   SQL> <copy>CREATE OR REPLACE FUNCTION budget return varchar2 SQL_MACRO
    IS
    BEGIN